 During my time at Uppsala University I have been teaching corresponding to 10-50% of a full time position including course development and responsbility for 8 different undergraduate and Masters courses.
 I have done more than 200 hours of lectures in such courses.

 I am a member of the Uppsala University "Mentorskollegium" mentoring young teachers in undergraduate teaching.
 In my own undergraduate teaching I do lectures, lab introductions, field excursions, project supervision, seminars, computing exercises and web teaching, and I am happy to mentor within all of these methods and techniques, but also in others.
 In both English and in Swedish.
 I believe that teaching can be improved when teachers discuss and observe each other and as a mentor I hope to help young teachers to develop their teaching skills and also that I will learns something myself from the interaction.

 2) Does the function of the microbial community in the ecosystem depend on the diversity or community composition?

 My research is within the field of metacommunities, i.e. to what extent communities and ecosystems are influenced by other communities in the surroundings (i.e. the metacommunity).
 I am also interested in the importance of bacterial diversity for the functioning of ecosystems, with special focus on the carbon cycle.

-The following questions are addressed in current projects:
+The following questions are addressed in current and recent projects:

 1) How important is dispersal of bacterial cells for bacterial community composition and functioning?
 Can massive dispersal of cells (mass effects) over shadow environmental steering factors for community composition?
 Are other dispersal processes, such as the build-up of seed banks of importance for diversity?
 Is the sequence of dispersal of importance due to so called priority and monopolization effects?
 Does the importance of these factors differ over season, among lakes of different types and among organism groups?
 What are the consequences of dispersal for the functioning of bacterial communities?